orsonteodoro/nano-ycmd/README.md

 * ycmd >= commits later than year 2015, with new hmac computation
 * nettle or "openssl and glib" cryptographic library, to mitigate MITM attack between ycmd and nano text editor
 * neon, for http interprocess communication between nano editor and ycmd server
+* YCM-Generator (https://github.com/rdnetto/YCM-Generator), for C/C++/Objective-C/Objective-C++ support to generate a .ycm_extra_conf.py
+* Bear (https://github.com/rizsotto/Bear), for C/C++/Objective-C/Objective-C++ support to generate a compile_commands.json.
+* Clang, for C/C++/Objective-C/Objective-C++ code completion.
+* GNU Make, to clean up the project files
+* Sed, for patching .ycm_extra_conf.py
+* Bash, 4 for `&|` support
+* Unix, Linux, Cygwin for /dev/null and /dev/random support

+####My distribution doesn't have the required dependencies

+You can look at my gentoo package overlay https://github.com/orsonteodoro/oiledmachine-overlay to see how to properly compile them or you can research them to build packages for your distribution.

 ####Why use ycmd backend over the builtin WORDCOMPLETION?